andis-sprinkis/snippet/sh_gpg_file_pgp_encrypt_decrypt.md

-# Encrypting and decrypting PGP encrypted files using GPG
+# PGP encrypting and decrypting files using GPG

 Encrypt file `secret.zip` as `secret.zip.gpg` using asymmetric encryption (separate encryption and decryption keys):